Vladimir Chebotaryov: Late years

 Since 1993 Chebotaryov had been trying to produce a movie Stalin and Tukhachevsky about the tragic fate of the Soviet commander Mikhail Tukhachevsky.
-He claimed that his screenplay was based on the closed archives, yet he wasn't able to get enough financing.
+He claimed that his screenplay was based on the closed archives, yet he was not able to get enough financing.
 Just several days before he died, an autobiographical book «From Amphibian Man to The Battalions Request Fire» had been published.

-Chebotaryov died on March 4, 2010.
+Chebotaryov died on 4 March 2010.
 He was buried at the Vostryakovskoe cemetery besides his wife Ada Sergeevna Duchavina, a costume designer at Mosfilm and a former top-model.
 He was survived by their daughter Irina, his stepson Vladimir Tykke (Russian actor and main director of the Baltic House Festival Theatre in Saint Petersburg) and his daughter Tamara Kramarenko (born 1942, see Early years).